ciscoheat/umock/README.markdown

-Welcome to umock, a mock library for [[haXe|http://www.haxe.org]]!
+Welcome to umock, a mock library for [haXe](http://www.haxe.org)!
-Please see [[The umock wiki|http://github.com/ciscoheat/umock/wiki/Description-and-Quickstart]] for descriptions and examples how to use this library.
+Please see [The umock wiki](http://github.com/ciscoheat/umock/wiki/Description-and-Quickstart) for descriptions and examples how to use this library.